Salt Lake City Medicare and Medicaid Fraud Lawyer

 - Submitting bills for services that are not performed

 All these situations above can easily occur by mistake and not reach the level of fraud in Utah, which requires a material deception.
 An attorney can explain what “material deception” means at greater length and when it applies.
+Contact our Salt Lake City Medicaid and Medicare fraud attorney for help understanding your fraud charges.

 Federal Laws Against Medicare and Medicaid Fraud